-The results of the 2016 General Election and the anticipated new policy directions from an incoming Republican U.S. Attorney General raise questions as to whether a new federal/state legal relationship concerning marijuana legalization is forthcoming.
+Conflicting activities related to marijuana at state and federal levels raise questions as to whether a new federal/state legal relationship concerning marijuana legalization is forthcoming.

-This Issue Brief reviews current federal legal framework regarding marijuana control and explores possible options for federal, state, and local governments in the near future.
+Despite drastic expansion of marijuana legalization throughout U.S. states in recent years, federal guidance issued in January 2018 is at odds with this movement, imparting legal uncertainty on the future of the marijuana industry.
+This Issue Brief reviews the current federal legal framework regarding marijuana control and explores possible options for federal, state, and local governments in the near future.
 As the concepts of federalism in public health law and criminal law continue to evolve, activity at the state level will play a large role in the formulation of marijuana laws and public policy.
-In tandem with legal experiments regarding marijuana legalization, social and public health impacts of these policies should be considered, especially regarding potential social determinants of health and health inequities.
+In tandem with marijuana legalization in states, social and public health impacts of these policies should be considered, especially regarding potential social determinants of health and health inequalities.

 Network attorneys are available to answer questions on this and other public health topics at no cost to you, and can assist you in using law to advance your public health initiatives.
 Contact a Network Attorney in your area for more information.